unrealwork/atsd-use-cases/how-to/database/historize/README.md

     GROUP BY customer
 ```

-We can then create a read-only account and restrict it to executing `SELECT` queries on specific views.
+You can then create a read-only account and restrict it to executing `SELECT` queries on specific views.

 ```sql
 GRANT SELECT ON mysql.stat_orders_hourly_total TO 'axibase-readonly'@'%';